Haz8800/ICS344-Project-Commands-and-codes/README.md

 - and we needed rustup and cargo which we installed using sudo apt install cargo && sudo apt install rustup

+- now we can install honeyup using git clone https://github.com/LogoiLab/honeyup.git

+- cargo build –release so we can compile it.

 # 4-Attack Tools:
 we needed to install some tools that we might use for attacks and we used the following command